Skip to content

 • The application protocol / layer is capable on its own to enforce any interoperability or security requirements of the federation.

-Future protocols that are designed for use by entities in OpenID compliant federations may be devised so that the metadata requires little or no special policies.
+Future protocols that are intended for use by entities in OpenID compliant federations may be designed with a strategy to require little or no special metadata policies.

 3. Principles of the policy language